Desmendhan/Getting-and-Cleaning-Data-assignement/Submission/Codebook.md

 - 'real_data' : First table according to step 1-4 in README.md

+- 'second_dataset' : table for Step 5, volunteer and activity included

-- 'tidy_data' : table for Step 5
+- 'tidy_data' : table for Step 5 volunteer and activity excluded.